ra101/PokeShelf/README.md

 There various methods to make a Pokémon fangames.
 The most notable ones are:

 - Using [Pokémon Essentials](https://pokemon-fan-game.fandom.com/wiki/Pok%C3%A9mon_Essentials), A base [RPG Maker XP](https://www.rpgmakerweb.com/products/rpg-maker-xp) project that comes with its own debugger, map connector and alot of free tools, It is community driven project, and is always up-to-date!
 RPG-Maker-XP only compiles games to Windows, so these are essentially Windows only games!
-- By [ROM Hacking](https://en.wikipedia.org/wiki/ROM_hacking), These are created by editing the base ROM of *legally owned* Pokémon game, We will be taking only [GameBoy Series](https://en.wikipedia.org/wiki/Game_Boy_Advance) and [Nintendo DS](https://en.wikipedia.org/wiki/Nintendo_DS) in account, since they have the most used games as base Image.
+- By [ROM Hacking](https://en.wikipedia.org/wiki/ROM_hacking), These are created by editing the base ROM of _legally owned_ Pokémon game, We will be taking only [GameBoy Series](https://en.wikipedia.org/wiki/Game_Boy_Advance) and [Nintendo DS](https://en.wikipedia.org/wiki/Nintendo_DS) in account, since they have the most used games as base Image.
 These Fangames are made for their respective console, but can be played on any device using [Emulator](https://en.wikipedia.org/wiki/Emulator)!

 <br/>

 ## 💼 About

 <p align="center">
-<i><b>"</b>Those who play Pokémon Games, typical have alot of them<b>"</b></i>  ~ My Experience
+<i><b>"</b>Those who play Pokémon Games, typically have alot of them<b>"</b></i>  ~ My Experience
 </p>

-**PokéShelf** is a living gallery that hosts all games downloaded/installed by the User, May it be *RPG-Maker* game or GBx/NDS ROM!
+**PokéShelf** is a living gallery that hosts all games downloaded/installed by the User, May it be _Essentials_ game or GBx/NDS ROM!

 - PokéShelf itself is themed like a Pokémon game, with almost no mouse input, to maintain the Immersion.
 - Once Configured, Play Games Directly from PokeShelf, even the ones requiring Emulator!
-- You can Add Custom Background Image/Video, Custom Music for each fangame.
+- You can Add Custom Background Image/Video and Custom Music for each fangame.
-- Auto Add functionality for BG and Music for most of the *RPG-Maker* Games, To enable this functionality with ROMs or with your *RPG-Maker* Game, Check this [Guide](#-auto-add-functionality ).
+- Auto Add functionality for BG and Music for most of the _Essentials_ Games, To enable this functionality with ROMs or with your incompatible _Essentials_ Game, Check the [Auto-Add Guide](#-auto-add-functionality).
-- Lastly, A Quit-to-Tray Option, if required, *I personally never used It.*
+- Lastly, A Quit-to-Tray Option, if required, _I personally never used It._

 <br/>